psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 Datalad has the ability to record the exact command which was used, and all we have to do is prepend `datalad run` to our command.
-We can also give the commit message, just as we could with `datalad save`.
+We can also provide the commit message to `datalad run`, just as we could with `datalad save`.
 Let's try this on the other image:

 ~~~
 datalad run -m "Convert the second image to greyscale" python code/greyscale.py inputs/images/chinstrap_02.jpg outputs/images_greyscale/chinstrap_02_grey.jpg